dknoern/testdata/README.md

 Output will be something like:

 ```
-Saved 10 contacts to database.
+Saved 10 contacts for dataset test2 to database.
 ```

 ## Push dataset to environment